Xfinity Mobile, a low-cost cell phone service provider that runs on Verizon’s network, requires that you have Comcast internet service to sign up.

-But what happens if down the road you switch internet providers for a better deal or move to a new place where you can’t get Comcast’s internet service?
+But what happens if down the road you switch internet providers for a better deal or move to a new place where you can’t get Xfinity’s internet service?

-After canceling my Comcast internet service in April 2019, a customer service representative told me the good news and the bad news about my Xfinity Mobile account.
+After canceling my Xfinity internet service in April 2019, a customer service representative told me the good news and the bad news about my Xfinity Mobile account.

 The good news is that I could keep my account, but the bad news is that it would cost more.